gianludam/gianludam.github.io/_publications/Riker.md

 excerpt: 'This paper is about American Political Scientist William H. Riker and his role in introducing Game Theory in Political Science.
 A slightly revised version of this paper has been accepted for publication in a peer-reviewed Journal and will be published soon.'
 date: 2022-05-01
 paperurl:
 citation: 'Damiani, G. (2021).
 "Looking for a «Genuine Science of Politics».
-William H. Riker and the Game Theoretical Turn in Political Science." <i>CHOPE Working Papers</i>.
-No 2022(7).'
+William H. Riker and the Game Theoretical Turn in Political Science."
+Oeconomia, 14-2, 149-193: http://journals.openedition.org/oeconomia/17069; DOI : https://doi.org/10.4000/120il'
 ---

 ## Abstract